AEW Continental Championship: History

 At Dynamite: Fyter Fest on June 4, 2025, reigning champion Okada confronted AEW International Champion Kenny Omega to set up a Winner Takes All match for All In on July 12.
 A week later during the contract signing at Dynamite: Summer Blockbuster, Tony Schiavone announced that the winner would also unify the International and Continental titles as the AEW Unified Championship.
-During the All In: Texas media call just a few days prior to the event on July 8, Tony Khan clarified that neither the Continental or International Championships would be retired and that their lineages would still be intact along with a new lineage for the Unified Championship, and the champion has the option to carry around all three belts.
+During the All In: Texas media call just a few days prior to the event on July 8, Tony Khan clarified that neither the Continental or International Championships would be retired and that their lineages would still be intact along with a new lineage for the Unified Championship, and the champion had the option to carry around all three belts.
 At All In, Okada defeated Omega to become the Unified Champion.
+Okada defended the three belts as one between All In and the 2025 Continental Classic.
+The tournament itself was only for the Continental Championship, meaning if Okada lost, he would also have to vacate the Unified Championship.
+In the final of the Continental Classic at Worlds End on December 27, 2025, Okada lost to Jon Moxley, thus ending the unification and forcing Okada to relinquish the Unified Championship.

-On August 11, 2025, Okada became the longest-reigning champion in AEW's history at 509 days with the Continential Championship, surpassing Jade Cargill's 508-day reign with the AEW TBS Championship.
+At Revolution on March 15, 2026, the title was contested for the first time without its time limit rule.
+During Grand Slam Australia the prior month, reigning champion Jon Moxley defended the title against Konosuke Takeshita, but the match ended in a time limit draw.
+Frustrated that he could not defeat Takeshita within the time limit, Moxley challenged Takeshita to a rematch but with no time limit to ensure there was a decisive winner.
+Takeshita accepted and the match was scheduled for Revolution.
+In a match that went over 23 minutes, Moxley retained.